Alex Sampson

-Alex Darren Sampson (born 20 January 2004, in Atikokan) is a Canadian singer-songwriter, best known for finishing as a semi-finalist on the 19th season of America's Got Talent.
+Alex Darren Sampson (born 20 January 2004) is a Canadian singer and songwriter, best known for finishing as a semi-finalist on the 19th season of America's Got Talent.
 His sophomore EP Hopeless Romantic (2024) was released by Warner Music Group, and featured his single "Pretty Baby".
 He was featured on People magazine's "Emerging Artists" list in 2023.